er1czz/trajectory_simulation/README.md

   - This synthetic dataset provide steps instead of timestamp.
 Different customers would enter the venue at different times.
 To add time as a new dimension, random number generator can be used to set different entry time for each customer.

-- Future improvement:
+- Future improvements:
+    - Add floor plan (such as store shelves, furnitures, etc.) to show facility utilization: e.g. customer - signage interaction.
     - Dot movement: more realistic as human behaviors.
-The movements of dots in the current model is rigid as if they are particles bouncing around in a confined space.
+The current model exhibits rigid motions as if the dots are particles bouncing around in a confined space.
     - Dot interactions: to emulate customer - customer interactions, customer - employee interactions, etc.
-  - Add floor plan (such as store shelves, furnitures, etc.) to show facility utilization: e.g. customer - signage interaction.

 <p align="center">
   <img src="https://github.com/er1czz/trajectory_simulation/blob/main/demo_1dot_tracking.gif" alt="animated" />